chalolowa/TasksManager/README.md

 This project is licensed under the [MIT License](LICENSE).

 ### Contact
-For any inquiries or feedback, you can reach out to [Your Name] at locha.softwaredev@gmail.com.
+For any inquiries or feedback, you can reach out to Chalolowa at locha.softwaredev@gmail.com.

----

-Feel free to customize the README according to your preferences and project details.
-Let me know if you need further assistance!